 Today is Tuesday, which means: maps!
 Lots of stuff today folks, so check them out.

-Our new public map today is a free-to-use updated version of an older map I did for Inktober.
+Our new public map today is an updated version of an older map I did for Inktober.
 This is a set of tombs in a canyon, somewhere in an arid rocky waste.
 Notably, this map lacks a grid, which isn’t common among my work.

 It’s Tuesday, which means release day.
 I’ve got a couple of maps and illustrations for you today.
 These are all older images I may have shared on social media before, but they have been cleaned up and (in the case of the maps at least) added to, tweaked, or detailed further.
 Think of them as director’s cuts!

 Using Skills is a series of posts that delves into and discusses each skill in 5th Edition Dungeons and Dragons.
 This index is meant to make this series easier to navigate for anyone wishing to look up a particular skill.

 And now we finally come to the last part of our ongoing series on the skills of 5th edition Dungeons and Dragons.
 Last time we covered Stealth, and for this final discussion we’ll be going over that friend of rangers and barbarians: survival.